jejacks0n/teaspoon/README.md

 end
 ```

-Run the install generator to get the initializer and a basic spec helper.
+Optionally run the install generator to get the initializer and a basic spec helper if you want them.

 ```
 rails generate teabag:install